jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-01-29-prototype-recommender-with-python/index.md

 Because the user and product are matched randomly (not by a recommender), the **Average Click Rate (CTR)** is naturally low.
 In this example, it is around **13.65%**, and this serves as our baseline.

-💡 There are three main scripts for this post: `prepare_data.py` for feature engineering and bandit history simulation, `evalue.py` for offline policy evaluation, and `live_recommender.py` for live recommendations.
+💡 There are three main scripts for this post: `prepare_data.py` for feature engineering and bandit history simulation, `evalue.py` for offline policy evaluation, and `local_recommender.py` for running product recommendation locally.
 Each script accepts a `--seed` argument, which defaults to *1237*.
 As long as the seed remains the same, running the scripts will produce identical outputs.

 ```bash
 (venv) $ python product-recommender/recsys-engine/prepare_data.py